Javioustlj/learning/English/adjective.md

 subtle: not very noticeable or obvious
 voluntary: done by wilingly, not because you are forced
 fatal: causing or ending in death
+probabilistic: based on the idea that, as we cannot be certain about things, we can base our beliefs or actions on what is probable
+sluggish: moving, reacting or working more slowly than normal and in a way that seems lazy
+analogous: analogous (to/with something) similar in some way to another thing or situation and therefore able to be compared with it